merberich/aes_microcontroller_workshop/04-computer-elements-architecture.md

 The main value that a simple SR latch provides is that when the Set and Reset inputs are both low (false), then the latch holds its current value.
 Then, when one of the inputs goes high, the output changes to accommodate the new condition.

 In practice, a more complex latch known as a **Gated D Latch** is used.
 A Gated D Latch has some special properties.
 Being "gated" means that the latch has a special "enable" input: the latch state is only capable of changing when the enable line is high.
 Secondly, the D Latch takes advantage of the fact that output only changes for a SR Latch when S is the complement of R, so "D" and "NOT-D" represent these cases, with "D" for Data being the only input.
 Effectively, this means that the latch buffers Data when Enabled.
-The Gated D Latch has the following truth table:
+The Gated D Latch has the following state transition table:

 <div width="40%" style="float:left; margin-right:10px;">